miladrahimi/laravel-jwt-auth/README.md

 #### Cons

 * More HTTP overhead, generated tokens are long.
-* Force logout is more complex since you need JTI blacklist.
+* Force logout is more complex and tricky (LaraJwt handles it for you).

 #### Pros

-* Simpler.
-* No need database column to store generated tokens.
+* No need to database column for storing generated tokens.
 * No database touch if you only need user id.
 * Less database touch if you cache user fetching (LaraJwt does it for you).

 ### Contribute

-Any contribution will be appreciate it :D
+Any contribution will be appreciated :D

 ## License
 This package is released under the [MIT License](http://opensource.org/licenses/mit-license.php).